close Business Finance Invest Bullets Most Viewed

 A large AUM is often used as a marketing tool by fund houses, but a large AUM is not necessarily a positive factor.
 Read on to explore the various intricacies involved with AUM.

-What is the AUM in a Mutual Fund?
+What is the Asset Under Management (AUM) in a Mutual Fund?

 The AUM of a mutual fund refers to the collective sum of all the assets which are under the management of a particular fund manager.
 As explained before, assets under management include cash, bank balances and whatever underlying asset class that the fund manages.